 What is RSS?

-- develop professional development and educational opportunities,
+- Creating professional development and educational opportunities,

-- share experience and information among colleagues,
+- Collaborating among colleagues, and

-- represent the needs and interests of library users
+- Representing the needs of library users.

 Your participation makes a difference and brings about positive change across the reference profession!

 You can check out the RSS Handbook to learn more about RSS, RUSA’s frontline reference section.

 In addition to connecting with our section, join an RSS committee.
 Members of RSS committees: